Allium/WithoutHeadOrFoot/_posts/2016-09-07-Gometra-Theatre-Festival-2016.md

 tags:	[creative writing, whimsy]
 ---

 For the past two summers, I've harangued whoever happens to be with me on the Scottish isle of Gometra to participate in the "Gometra Theatre Festival".
-Each participant is required to write and direct at least one 1-5 minute play, assembling whatever props they need, choosing performers from the pool of available talent, and carving out rehearsal time from their busy schedules of walks, reading, games, and farm and household duties.
+Each participant is required to write and direct at least one 1-5 minute play, assembling whatever props they need, choosing performers from the pool of available talent, and carving out rehearsal time from their busy schedules of walks, reading, games, farm work, and household duties.

 This year nine of us came up with twenty-one plays over a couple of days.
 Here are four of my five.